Cannabigerol (CBG) Isolate

 Is CBG Right for You?

 If you are looking to enhance the effects of CBD or reduce the psychoactive effects of THC with some added clarity and energy, then you might find our CBG isolate to be beneficial.
-Its ability to synergize with other cannabinoids makes it a clear choice for those who are seeking improved clarity and increased energy without the drawbacks of drowsiness or intense euphoria.

 The plain-flavored isolate offered at The Hemp Haus should not interfere with any of the other flavors of your favorite products and may provide a wide range of potential benefits.
 Give it a try today!